 Look for services that explain their process clearly and thoroughly, since this is a strong indicator that the service will continue to provide similar clarity once you've signed up.
 Check out any demos on the website.
 Just in case the service doesn't live up to your expectations, find out if there's a guarantee or warranty.
 You might also consider whether the service has good security measure on its website, since you'll be providing a lot of confidential information.

 Online divorce services charge $199 to $2,500, and you can split the fee with your spouse.
-Even at the higher end of the range, that's a big savings compared to the cost of divorce with two lawyers and a trial.
-These charges don't usually include court filing fees, notarization fees, or service of process fees, which can amount to several hundred dollars more.
+Even at the higher end of the range, that's a big savings compared to the typical cost of divorce when both spouses hire lawyers.
+These charges don't usually include court filing fees, notarization fees, or service of process fees, which can amount to a few hundred dollars.

-Some services charge a flat fee; others have a subscription-type model where you pay monthly for as long as it takes to finalize your divorce.
-If you're wary of getting stuck in a recurring subscription, DivorceNet's Online Divorce offers a one-time flat fee.
+Some services have a subscription-type model where you pay monthly for as long as it takes to finalize your divorce.
+But if you're wary of getting stuck in a recurring subscription, look for a service that offers a one-time flat fee.

 Once you and your spouse have decided to divorce and agree to use an online divorce service, the steps in your divorce typically proceed as follows.

 There are plenty of online divorce services, but not all are equal.
 Your best bet is to find a service that has been around for at least a few years and has positive online reviews.
 Trustpilot is an excellent source for trustworthy reviews of online divorce services.
 (DivorceNet's online divorce service also goes by "3StepDivorce" in many reviews.)
-You might also consider checking out blogs that are focused on the divorce process, many of which provide descriptions of various services by actual users (check to make sure that the descriptions are not paid endorsements).
+You might also consider checking out blogs that are focused on the divorce process, many of which provide descriptions of various services by actual users (but check to make sure the descriptions aren't paid endorsements).

 Because they're usually so affordable, there's little downside to trying out an online divorce service when you're planning to file an uncontested divorce.
 If you ultimately decide that a DIY service isn't right for you—for example, you change your mind about getting divorced or find you need to hire a lawyer after all—you won't feel like you've broken the bank.